-Reg. \$ 240.14a-9. (a) No solicitation subject to this regulation shall be made by means of any proxy statement, form of proxy, notice of meeting or other communication, written or oral, containing any statement which at the time and in the light of the circumstances under which it is made, is false or misleading with respect to any material fact, or which omits to state any material fact pecessary in order to make the statements therein not false or misleading or necessary to correct any statement in any earlier communication with respect to the solicitation of a proxy for the same meeting or subject matter which has become false or misleading.
+Reg. § 240.14a-9. (a) No solicitation subject to this regulation shall be made by means of any privay statement; form of proxy, indice of meeting or other communication, written or aral, containing any statement which, at the time and in the light of the circumstances under which it is made, is false or misleading with respect to any material fact, or which omits to state any material fact necessary in order to make the statements therein not false or misleading or necessary to correct any statement in any earlier communication with respect to the solicitation of a proxy for the same meeting or subject matter which has become false or misleading.

-(b) The fact that a proxy statement form of proxy ar other soliciting material has been filed with or examined by the Commission shall not be deemed a finding by the Commission that such material is accurate of complete or not false or misleading, or that the Commission has passed upon the merits of or approved any statement contained therein or any matter to be acted upon by security holders.
+(b) The fact that a proxy statement, form of proxy at other soliciting material has been filled with or examined by the Commission shall not be deemed a finding by the Commission that such material is accurate or complete or not false or misleading or that the Commission has passed upon the ments of or approved any statement contained therein or any matter to be acted upon by security holders.
 No representation contrary to the foregoing shall be made.

-Note: The following are some examples of what, depending upon particular fac and circumstances, may be misleading within the meaning of this section.
+Note The following are some examples of what, depending upon particular facts and circumstances, may be misleading within the meaning of this section.

-- (a) Predictions as to specific future market values - (b) Material which directly or indirectly impugns character, integrity or personal reputation, or directly or indirectly makes charges concerning improper, illegal or immoral conduct or associations, without factual foundation. - (c) Fallure to so identify a proxy statement, form of proxy and other soliciting material as to clearly distinguish it from the soliciting material of any other person of persons soliciting for the same meeting or subject matter - (d) Claims made prior to a meeting regarding the results of a solicitation.
+(a) Predictions as to specific future market values

+(b) Material which directly in indirectly impligns character, integrity or personal reputation, or directly or indirectly makes charges concerning improper.
+Illegal or immeral conduct or associations, without factual foundation.

+(c) Fallure to so identify a proxy statement, form of proxy and other soliciting material as to clearly distinguish it from the collecting material of any other person of persons soliciting for the same meeting or subject matter.

+(ii) Claims made prior to a meeting regarding the results of a solicitation

-Adopted in Release No. 34,378(A), September 24, 1935; amended by Release No. 34-1823, August 11, 1938, Release No. 34-4775, December 11, 1952, 17 F. R. 11431
+Adopted in Release No. 34-378(A), September 24, 1935; amended by Release No. 34-1823.
+August 11, 1938; Release No. 34-4775; December 11, 1952, 17 F. R. 11431.